Meyer Waxman

 Meyer Waxman (מאיר וואַכסמאַן; 1887 – March 7, 1969) was an Imperial Russian-born American rabbi, historian, and scholar.
-He best known for his six-volume work A History of Jewish Literature, published in 1960.
+He best known for his six-volume work A History of Jewish Literature, published between 1930 and 1960.

 Biography

 Waxman was born in Slutsk, and received a traditional education at Hasidic yeshivas there and in Mir.
 He emigrated to the United States in 1905 and studied at New York University, the Jewish Theological Seminary of America, where he was ordained as a rabbi in 1913, and Columbia University, where he received a doctorate in philosophy in 1916.
 He served for some years in rabbinical posts in Sioux City and in Albany, before returning to New York to become founder and principal of the Mizrachi Teachers Seminary (1917–21).
 From 1920 to 1924, he served as Executive Director of the Mizrachi Zionist organization.

 In 1924 he joined the faculty of the Hebrew Theological College in Chicago, where he served as professor of Hebrew literature and philosophy until his retirement in 1955, also teaching at the College of Jewish Studies in Chicago.
 After his retirement, he left for Israel to serve as visiting professor at Bar-Ilan University.
 He then moved to New York where he continued his literary and scholarly activities until his death.
 He died in March 1969 while vacationing in Miami Beach, Florida.